 The Lost Library

-Wrap-around stories are used to present fascinating information in an inviting, accessible but authoritative way.
-Frogs: Awesome Amphibians (Science Comics series) provides information about commonplace creatures now at risk.
-World War II: Fight on the Home Front (opens in a new window) (History Comics series) provides a look at the impact of the last century’s war at those not engaged on the frontline.
+Wrap-around stories are used to present fascinating information in an inviting, accessible, and authoritative way.
+This title from the Science Comics series provides information about commonplace creatures now at risk.
+Another book, World War II: Fight on the Home Front (opens in a new window) (from the History Comics series), provides a look at the impact of the last century’s war on those not engaged on the frontline.

 Frogs: Awesome Amphibians